elacerdajr/titanic-kaggle/README.md

 ## Conclusions

  I noted that:

-1. Looking at the coefficints at the LogReg model is a great way to infer which variables are more important to the predictions.
+ 1. Looking at the coefficients at the LogReg model is a great way to infer which variables are more important to the predictions.
-2. The accuracy is always lower for the test set, compeared to the trrain set.
+ 2. The accuracy is always lower for the test set, compered to the train set.
  3. The Decision Tree model represented the higher difference between train and test sets.
-4. The LogReg2+ improved somehow the results compared to the LogReg2 and LogReg models, altough they are quite similar.
+ 4. The LogReg2+ improved somehow the results compared to the LogReg2 and LogReg models, although they are quite similar.